Civic Engagement Cohort

 What You’ll Learn

-Participants will explore the foundations of civic leadership through a series of interactive workshops:
+Participants will explore a series of interactive workshops:

 Hands-On Civic Engagement